 The duration of extension stage projects is divided into similar phases as those of regular projects.
 It consists of a contracting phase, implementation phase and closure phase.
-The contracting phase lasts at least two months and starts on the day after the MC approval.
 The start and the duration of the contracting phase is set by the MA/JS individually for each call.